elastx/elx-docs/content/en/docs/jelastic-paas/guides/nginx_redirect_to_https.md

 ---
-title: "Nginx redirect to https"
+title: "Nginx redirect to HTTPS"
 description: "Redirect all traffic to https in nginx"
 weight: 1
 alwaysopen: true